Arthur C. Clarke: Early years

 Clarke was born in Minehead, Somerset, England, and grew up in nearby Bishops Lydeard.
-As a boy, he lived on a farm, where he enjoyed stargazing, fossil collecting, and reading American science-fiction pulp magazines.
-He received his secondary education at Huish school in Taunton.
+As a boy, he lived on a farm, where he enjoyed stargazing, fossil collecting, and reading American science fiction pulp magazines.
+He received his secondary education at Huish's Grammar School in Taunton.
 Some of his early influences included dinosaur cigarette cards, which led to an enthusiasm for fossils starting about 1925.
 Clarke attributed his interest in science fiction to reading three items: the November 1928 issue of Amazing Stories in 1929; Last and First Men by Olaf Stapledon in 1930; and The Conquest of Space by David Lasser in 1931.

 In his teens, he joined the Junior Astronomical Association and contributed to Urania, the society's journal, which was edited in Glasgow by Marion Eadie.
 At Clarke's request, she added an "Astronautics" section, which featured a series of articles written by him on spacecraft and space travel.
 Clarke also contributed pieces to the "Debates and Discussions Corner", a counterpoint to a Urania article offering the case against space travel, and also his recollections of the Walt Disney film Fantasia.
 He moved to London in 1936 and joined the Board of Education as a pensions auditor.
-He and some fellow science-fiction writers shared a flat in Gray's Inn Road, where he got the nickname "Ego" because of his absorption in subjects that interested him, and later named his office filled with memorabilia as his "ego chamber".
+He and some fellow science fiction writers shared a flat in Gray's Inn Road, where he got the nickname "Ego" because of his absorption in subjects that interested him, and later named his office filled with memorabilia as his "ego chamber".

 World War II

 During the Second World War from 1941 to 1946, he served in the Royal Air Force as a radar specialist and was involved in the early-warning radar defence system, which contributed to the RAF's success during the Battle of Britain.
-Clarke spent most of his wartime service working on ground-controlled approach (GCA) radar, as documented in the semiautobiographical Glide Path, his only non-science-fiction novel.
+Clarke spent most of his wartime service working on ground-controlled approach (GCA) radar, as documented in the semiautobiographical Glide Path, his only non-science fiction novel.
 Although GCA did not see much practical use during the war, after several years of development it proved vital to the Berlin Airlift of 1948–1949.
 Clarke initially served in the ranks and was a corporal instructor on radar at No. 2 Radio School, RAF Yatesbury in Wiltshire.
 He was commissioned as a pilot officer (technical branch) on 27 May 1943.
 He was promoted to flying officer on 27 November 1943.
 He was appointed chief training instructor at RAF Honiley in Warwickshire and was demobilised with the rank of flight lieutenant.